testzzu/GPEML/content/submission.md

 ## Paper Submission

-All paper submissions must be made through the conference submission system.
+All paper submissions must be made through the symposium submission system.

 ### Submission System